tejuscs/adb-aws-dev/provisioning-acd/create-acd.md

 - In the Configure database backups section, configure database backups by specifying the settings for backing up the database.

   Enable automatic backup: Select to enable automatic backups for this database.

+  NOTE: Automatic backups are stored in Amazon S3 by default, but you can choose to change the backup destination to Oracle Object Storage if preferred.

   ![This image shows the result of performing the above step.](./images/backup.png " ")